garywiz/docker-keybox/README.md

 **`CONFIG_LOGGING="syslog:hostname"`** - In this case, you need to specify `hostname` as the destination for logging.
 The specified host must have a syslog-compatible daemon running on UDP port 514.

+### Customizing log4j configuration

+Audit logs are a special type of log different from the normal access and error logs that report on login activity.
+By default, they will be stored in the `logs` directory either within the image, or on attached storage.
+You can use your own log4j to send the audit logs to another location as well as the built-in database.
+This is useful if you want to collect them in a log aggregation tool such as splunk or ELK.

+In order to customize the configuration, you will need to use attached storage (see above "Configuring Attached Storage").
+Once you do, the the default log4j.xml file will be created in the `config` directory.
+You can modify it and restart the container to use your new configuration.

 ## Using Your Own SSL Keys

 By default, a self-signed SSL key will be generated automatically for you at start-up.
 If attached storage is used, the key will be generated only once.
 Otherwise, a new key will be created each time a new container starts.